BlueBrain/nmodl/docs/CC2023/README.md

 ## Notes

-1. Acceleration results with `GCC` compiler might be better in the docker container than the paper due to the newer OS we're using in the Dockerfile.
-Latest Ubuntu versions come with GLIBC 2.3x that includes `libmvec` which provides vectorized implementations to the `GCC` compiler enabling the vectorization of the kernels even without providing the `SVML` library to `GCC`.
+1. Acceleration results with `GCC` and `NVHPC` compilers might be better in the docker container than the paper due to the newer OS we're using in the Dockerfile.
+Latest Ubuntu versions come with GLIBC 2.3x that includes `libmvec` which provides vectorized implementations to the `GCC` and `NVHPC` compilers (which is using `GCC` as the base compiler) enabling the vectorization of the kernels even without providing the `SVML` library to `GCC`.